ubports/docs.ubports.com/about/process/issue-tracking.rst

 Where are bugs tracked?
 -----------------------

-Since quality assurance depends heavily community, issues are tracked where users expects them, instead of separated by repository.
+Since quality assurance depends heavily on community effort, issues are tracked where users expects them, instead of separated by repository.
 This means issues of almost all distributed components (as with the system-image) are tracked in the `Ubuntu Touch tracker <https://github.com/ubports/ubuntu-touch>`__.